top of page

 theory of change

-If students have media literacy and solutions journalism skills,
+If students have media literacy and journalism skills,

 then they can be responsible consumers of and innovative creators of media, for a better tomorrow!